 ”So why are we doing this?
 I thought we were supposed to be helping the South?”

 “We are Doc, but these villages are suspected of helping hide soldiers during TET Offensive and this is payback time.”

-The boy was dragged off behind some trees and when the men returned a short time later I didn’t even bother to ask what they did with him.
+The boy appeared to understand what was about to happen next and looked straight into my eyes.
+There was an expression of utter hopelessness on his face as they dragged him off behind some trees.
+I was stunned at what I had just witnessed, and when the men returned a short time later I didn’t even bother to ask what they had done with him.
 It no longer seemed to matter, because as I stood there in the middle of that burned out village and heard the cries of the women and children, my conscience and soul were breaking apart inside of me.

 As we were leaving the village, a woman with a small child in her arms, stood defiantly on the dike in front of us.
 She was forced to one side to wait in the knee-deep water until we passed.
 As I came close to her I smiled compassionately and sensed that she understood that I was not the same as the others.
 She fixed her eyes directly on mine and then spit in my face.
 As I was wiping the spit and tears from my eyes I became nauseated, not because of what she had just done, but because I realized that I had gone over to the enemy, without even changing sides.

 The following day we met up with the NVA soldiers.
 They were waiting for us in ambush, along a dense line of trees.
 Thanks to a nervous Corporal with a grenade launcher however, the ambush was set off early and although we took several casualties, our air support came in swiftly and put the enemy on the run.
 To our surprise the Captain gave orders to retreat.
 We expected to hear the sounds of more bombs but there were none.